 Hooking into your customers’ emotions is the key to building connections and loyalty

 If you do no other travel marketing in 2022, use visuals to tap into the emotions of your customers.
-As much as content is king, a photo can transport travellers to a place that their imagination can’t capture from the written word.
+A photo can transport travellers to a place that their imagination can’t capture from the written word.

 Invest in high-quality images and video, and share them with your trade customers and travel consumers.
 It’s that simple.